pekkaroi/bldc-drive/README.md

 * Step+Dir input interface with PID position control loop.
 * PWM+Dir input interface in velocity mode.
 * USART communitacation for configuration.
 Configuration settings saved to flash memory.
+* TODO: Motor Test Mode to simply activate a Motor with a fixed frequency, no encoder needed

 ###Update 1st May 2016
 Some updates to the firmware.